zoontek/react-native-permissions/README.md

 ### Testing with Jest

-If you don't already have have a Jest setup file configured, please add the following to your Jest configuration file and create the new `jest.setup.js` file in project root:
+If you don't already have a Jest setup file configured, please add the following to your Jest configuration file and create the new `jest.setup.js` file in project root:

 ```js
 setupFiles: ['<rootDir>/jest.setup.js']